MedExpress Article Banner

 What Do You Do If an Accident Happens?

 Again, while we all work hard to prevent them, accidents do happen.
 The following steps should be followed to not only ensure that help arrives as quickly as possible, and the accident is properly reported.
-When one does occur, what can you do?

 1. Immediately after an accident, ask the employee to check their body for pain or injuries.
 If they can get up, they should.
 However, if they are hurt or unable to stand, ask them to remain on the floor until 911 is called and help arrives.
 No one should attempt to move or lift them.